-Many have long considered the All-American brand as the best in the industry.
+Many have long considered the All-American brand the best in the industry.
 This tool offers a much-needed precision that you would find valuable for sterilization.
 You have settings that include 5 PSI, 10 PSI, and 15 PSI, which come in handy.
-The professional quality extra heavy-duty cast aluminum construction provides you with a fast and even heat distribution throughout the pressure cooker.
+The professional quality extra heavy-duty cast aluminum construction provides you with fast and even heat distribution throughout the pressure cooker.

 You can hold approximately seven pints in this pressure cooker.
 Before you use this pressure cooker, however, All American doesn’t recommend that you use their pressure cookers on glass top stoves before checking with the manufacturer.
 The brand continues by saying that you do this at your own risk.
 You don’t want to scratch the surface or break it.